Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

 Sec.
-2. (a) A business firm or a person who contributes to a neighborhood organization that engages in the activities of providing:
+2. (a) Each state fiscal year, a neighborhood organization that engages in the activities of providing:

 (1) neighborhood assistance, job training, or education for individuals not employed by the business firm or person;